tardisfromtornspace/Bridge-Commander/Documentation/BCHullAccesibilityREADME.txt

 == Changelog ==
+0.5.5:
+    - Added a new DefaultColorsExtras value file to add support to g_kSTButtonMarkerGray, g_kSTButtonColors and g_pConditionColors.
 0.5.4:
     - Updated path to correctly say Accessibility and not Accesibility - those who installed previous versions need to delete scripts\Custom\UnifiedMainMenu\ConfigModules\Options\AccesibilityConfigFiles since that info is now at scripts\Custom\UnifiedMainMenu\ConfigModules\Options\AccessibilityConfigFiles.
 0.5.3: